 With Woman Of The Year (1942) Katharine Hepburn emerged as the archetype of the strong yet feminine woman, whose battle of the sexes was not really a threat to the status quo, but merely a search for love.
-The movie, directed by George Stevens, was a success when in was released and it was one of the films that reinvented Hepburn, along with The Philadelphia Story (1940).
+The movie, directed by George Stevens, was a success when it was released and it was one of the films that reinvented Hepburn, along with The Philadelphia Story (1940).
 Katharine’s independent nature fit the patriotic vogue in the year the US entered the war, when women were increasingly keeping the country running as men headed off to the front lines.

 But the movie did something else, it sexualized her in a way no other film had succeeded before.
 Tess Harding, the brash, polyglot, internationally inclined political affairs newswoman, falls in love with Sam Craig (played by Spencer Tracy), the crusty sportswriter.
 She was thirty-six at the time and it was her first film with Tracy.
-Every time these two great actors (I think Tracy is the greatest actor of all time and Katharine may have been surpassed only by Bette Davis) play together it is a feast of talent.
+Every time these two great actors play together, it is a feast of talent.
 And Katharine simply radiates on screen, being at her most beautiful, her natural self, fierce, and confident, and learning that it is okay to be vulnerable, too.